ermaitland/ga-project-4-frontend/README.md

 <MenuItem onClick={navigateToCreateBrand}>Not There?</MenuItem>
 ```

 If you click on this option from the dropdown you’re immediately taken to the create a brand page.
-From there there is a submit button which will take you back to the create a product page:
+From there there is a submit button which will submit the new brand and take you back to the create a product page so you can complete you initial action:

 ```js
 const handleSubmitAndNextAdd = (e) => {